by Melissa Stewart

 Can you tell us a little bit about the structure of our operation?

 We built the brand to become everything- products, services, and experiences.

--We sell wholesale into retail establishments in numerous verticals that include: gift, pet, outdoor retail, resort, hardware… any retailer who has a customer with a dog can carry our brand and we have programs to support their needs.
+-We sell wholesale into retail establishments in numerous verticals that include: gift, pet, outdoor retail, resort, and hardware… any retailer who has a customer with a dog can carry our brand and we have programs to support their needs.

-- We launched a business opportunity called the Dog is Good Pop Up Shop.
-This provides dog loving entrepreneurs an opportunity to have their own mobile business ( no brick and mortar) using the DIG brand and the support of our team.
+- We launched a business opportunity called the Dog is Good Pop-Up Shop.
+This provides dog-loving entrepreneurs an opportunity to have their own mobile business ( no brick and mortar) using the DIG brand and the support of our team.
 We now have over 60 individuals operating Pop- Up shops around the country and have built a strong community to help them grow and prosper.
 We plan to add 100 in 2019, to bring the overall total to 150 by the end of the year.

 -We have a robust licensing program with over 30 licensees – These companies use our designs on their products and sell them through their own distribution channels.
 This makes it possible to find Dog is Good at locations in pretty much any retail vertical and in stores from Advance Auto Parts to Albertsons to Nordstrom!

--WE launched an education platform called, Fur Covered Wisdom for people seeking personal growth.
+-We launched an education platform called, Fur Covered Wisdom for people seeking personal growth.

 Now you have been out awhile, is it what you thought it would be like? (expectations versus reality)

 The expectation of owning a running a company has evolved along with our personal growth over the years.
 We are not unique in the experiences we have shared in building a successful business.
 We have had exhilarating moments and moments that downright sucked.
 It is a journey and the only thing we really ever expected was that we would commit to our vision, show up every day as the best leaders possible, and focus on how we and our brand could serve others.
 Each day we are grateful that our messaging and brand have touched so many lives.